Use BCC field when addressing mass mail

 - Using BCC protects

-your recipients' E-mail addresses from being spread to strangers.
+your recipients' private email addresses from being spread to strangers (from

 - Using BCC helps